wp-plugins/orbisius-cyberstore/readme.txt

 Stable tag: 2.0.0
 License: GPLv2 or later

-Orbisius CyberStore plugin allows you to start selling your digital products such as e-books, reports in minutes.
+Orbisius CyberStore plugin allows you to start selling your digital products such as software, e-books, reports in minutes.

 == Description ==

-Orbisius CyberStore (formerly known as DigiShop within the WordPress Plugin Directory) is a WordPress plugin which allows you to setup your e-store and start selling your digital products such as e-books, reports in minutes.
+Orbisius CyberStore allows you to setup your e-store and start selling digital products such as software, e-books, pdf, reports in minutes.
-It adds a simple buy now button which sends your customer to PayPal to complete the payment and after that he/she is returned to your site.
+It adds a simple Buy Now button which sends the customer to PayPal to complete the payment and after that he/she is returned to your site.

 > Users of the former Orbisius DigiShop plugin:
 > Please backup your database and uploads from /wp-content/uploads/digishop before updating to the new version.
 Just in case.
-> You may have to re-add the products and re-insert the shortcode because this release introduces lots of changes.
+> You will have to re-add the products and re-insert the shortcode because this plugin is not compatible with the previous code.

 = Demo =
 http://www.youtube.com/watch?v=6EKNMYjzwlM